-Our criteria for evaluation are strict and transparent.
-They are under constant review and cover the entire life cycle of the product – from design to production, care, repair and utilization.
+Our criteria for evaluation are stringent and transparent.
+They are under constant review and cover the entire lifecycle of the product from design and production to maintenance, repair and disposal.

-With the VAUDE Green Shape criteria, we evaluate our products in terms of environmental friendliness.
+We use the VAUDE Green Shape criteria to evaluate our products with regard to their environmental friendliness.

-Green Shape covers the entire product lifecycle with strict standards – from design to production, care, repair and utilization.
+Green Shape covers the entire product lifecycle with its strict standards – from design and production to maintenance, repair and disposal.

-In addition, all other components such as threads, zips and prints must meet the strict Green Shape criteria.
+In addition, all other components such as thread, zips and prints must meet the stringent Green Shape criteria.

-In 2009 when we began to steadily steer our product development toward sustainability, awareness of ecological and social aspects of clothing was just beginning to develop.
+In 2009, when we began to steadily steer our product development toward sustainability, awareness for the ecological and social aspects of clothing was only just beginning to develop.

-We heard from all sides, that we shouldn't only produce "better" (more environmentally friendly) products – but that customers should also be able to recognize them in stores.
+The message was, that we should not only produce "better" (more environmentally friendly) products – customers should also be able to identify them as such in stores.

-We searched high and low, but we didn't find a standard that worked for our different product groups – and for our products that are primarily made with artificial fibers – that could be used internationally.
+We searched high and low, but couldn’t find a quality seal that applied to our different product groups and our products (which are primarily made from synthetic fibers), and that could be used internationally.

-So we developed the VAUDE Green Shape concept and labeled our products accordingly.
+So, we developed the VAUDE Green Shape concept and labeled our products accordingly.
 Green Shape has been around since 2010, and it has become very well established in the market.
-It's no longer only customers like you and I who recognize it.
-More and more retailers are buying Green Shape products to make their product range greener.
+Now, it’s not just recognized by customers our like ourselves; more and more retailers are buying Green Shape products to make their product range more eco-friendly.

-So we continue to believe that the Green Shape label makes sense.
+That is why we remain convinced that the VAUDE Green Shape label makes sense.

-Up until our Summer Collection 2015, the Green Shape criteria included only the materials that we used in products.
-This was an important first step, but eventually, it was no longer enough for us.
+Up until the Summer Collection 2015, the Green Shape criteria only applied to the materials that we used in our products.
+This was an important first step but was soon no longer enough for us.

-We have now added new requirements: The entire product life cycle is examined including design, all materials used, the production facilities, use and maintenance of the product, and potential recycling and/or environmentally-friendly disposal.
+With Green Shape 2.0, the entire product lifecycle is now scrutinized including the design, all materials used, the production facilities, use and care of the product, and potential recycling and/or environmentally friendly disposal.

-Green Shape 2.0 is two-stage: Each Green Shape product must be certified and/or environmentally friendly, and the manufacturer of the material must be environmentally certified.
+Green Shape 2.0 is a two-tier process: Each Green Shape product must be made from certified and/or environmentally friendly materials and the production facility where the materials come from must also be environmentally certified.
 This doubles our safety net, especially with regard to handling chemicals in production.

-Green Shape 2.0 expressly excludes the use of particularly critical materials and technologies such as PVC, fluorocarbons, chlorine- and hypochlorite-containing bleaches, nanotechnology or solvent-containing prints.
+Green Shape 2.0 expressly excludes the use of particularly critical materials and technologies such as PVC, fluorocarbons, chlorine and bleaches containing hypochlorite, nanotechnology or solvent-containing prints.

 Each Green Shape product must be easy to maintain and clean, and cannot require dry cleaning.

 The bluesign® system is an important part of the concept.
-But Green Shape goes beyond the bluesign® system: Green Shape products may not, for example, contain fluorocarbons, while bluesign® allows their use under strict conditions.
+But Green Shape goes beyond the bluesign® system.
+Green Shape products may not, for example, contain fluorocarbons, while the bluesign® system allows their use under strict conditions.

-Feedback, ideas and suggestions are welcome.
-Simply use the contact button on this page to send us an e-mail.
+Feedback, ideas and suggestions are always welcome.
+Just use the contact link on this page to send us an email.

-At the end of the day, a label like Green Shape is about making it easier for you as a customer.
-We want to make it easier for you to see which products are more eco- friendly so that you can make well-informed purchasing decisions – for the benefit of all of us and our planet.
+At the end of the day, a label like Green Shape is about making it easier for you as a customer and product user to be able to recognize which products are more eco friendly so that you can make informed purchasing decisions – for the benefit of us all and the planet.

-We are working together with many other agents in the textile and outdoor industry on an instrument with which we can measure the impact of a product on the environment and compare it: the Higg Index.
-Here you can read more.
+Together with several other companies in the textile and outdoor industry, we are working on developing an mechanism that we can use to measure and compare the impact of a product on the environment: the Higg Index.
+You can read more about that here.

 Each year we add more Green Shape items to our product range.
-And we're proud of it.
-Especially in the Apparel Collection, we are continuing to succeed in finding environmentally friendly materials from responsible suppliers.
+This is something we're proud of.
+In the Apparel Collection in particular, we have been increasingly successful in finding environmentally friendly materials from responsible suppliers.

-However, we also face great challenges – especially in tents, backpacks and shoes.
-Materials such as hard plastic, metals, foam for shoe soles etc. are a fairly hard nut to crack from an ecological point of view.
-Understanding for our high environmental requirements for the products at our suppliers still needs to be expanded.
-Therefore, we are investing a lot of energy into our supply chain.
+But we are also facing great challenges – especially with tents, backpacks and footwear.
+Materials such as hard plastics, metals, foams for shoe soles etc. are a fairly hard nut to crack from an ecological point of view.
+Often, our suppliers’ ability to understand and accept the high environmental requirements for our products still needs to be developed.
+Therefore, we are investing a great deal of energy into our supply chain.
 More details here